We achieve our purpose through three core values:

-- As part of our constant efforts to improve safety, we will be participating in the Tour Operators Program of Safety (TOPS), the requirements of which exceed those of the FAA.
+- As part of our constant efforts to improve safety, we are members of the Tour Operators Program of Safety (TOPS), the requirements of which exceed those of the FAA.

 - We are a member of the Alaska Air Carriers Association (AACA) which fosters aviation safety in Alaska

 - Coastal operates a strong Safety Management System (SMS).
 While this is not a FAA requirement, it shows our commitment to the highest levels of safety and risk management.